 From a decorative point of view, new advances in coating processes allow composite aluminium copings to offer nano surfaces, which accumulate dirt, grime and algae at a slower rate than traditional polyester powder coated material.
 This means less money needs to be spent on cleaning during its anticipated 50-year life.

 Indeed, the aesthetics of a system are an important part of the decision making process.
 It is often beneficial to match aluminium coping finishes with the window frames for a cohesive result.
 The rigidity is also important as coping is often required to frame a building with a crisp clean edge, panels that undulate or deflect (which most commonly occurs on walls of wide girths) will spoil the aesthetic and are easily noticeable in a contemporary dark grey colour.
+Our coping is available in 19 standard colours.

 For additional improvements to the aesthetics consider systems with concealed joints to offer a pristine finished surface.
 In addition, choosing a manufacturer that can offer bespoke sizes and shapes such as curves, and one that has an experienced design and technical team will be beneficial if any unique challenges present themselves throughout the course of a project.

-Marley Alutec are transferring the superior durability, rigidity and decorative surface technology of composite material proven by its Evoke fascia and soffit range to a range of aluminium coping systems, with joint performance to match.
 Although intrinsic to the design of parapets and terraces, coping systems are not always high on the design agenda.
 Here at Marley Alutec we have an experienced technical team ready to discuss the application of these new principles, offering copings that stay straighter and cleaner for longer.